 If you’re looking for more info on parkour check out the links below:

-Now that you are up to speed on Minecraft, why not sign up your kids for our free, online Minecraft Kid Club or take advantage of early bird pricing and sign them up for Minecraft Coding Workshops and Summer Camps!
+Now that you are up to speed on Minecraft, why not sign up your kids for our free, online Minecraft Kid Club or sign them up for programs our in coding, game design, digital making and more!